thelazylazyigor72/thelazylazyigor72/README.md

 # About Me:
-Junior Frontend Developer, currently working as Software Engineer at the Moscow Aviation Institute.
+Junior Frontend Developer, currently working as Software Enginer at the Moscow Aviation Institute.
 # Portfolio
 Here's my study projects which are showing off what I'm capable of.
 Every project have proper readme, which represents idea, tech stack and local deployment settings.

 There you go (this list goes from top to bottom by difficulty decreasing):

 - [WeatherApp](https://github.com/thelazylazyigor72/WeatherApp)
 - [FocusApp](https://github.com/thelazylazyigor72/FocusApp)